Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Higher-form symmetries: a review

 Begin by replacing $\partial_\mu \psi \to V_\mu$, for some arbitrary one-form $V$.
 Then we can define an auxiliary action

 where $\cV$ is the magnitude of $V_\mu$.
 Notice that the equations of motion for $A_{\mu\nu}$ are

 which, if spacetime is topologically trivial, implies $ V_\mu = \partial_\mu \psi$ for some scalar $\psi$.
-We therefore recover the original superfluid action~(\ref{superfluid action T=0}).
+Plugging this solution back into $S_\text{AUX}$, we recover the original superfluid action~(\ref{superfluid action T=0}).
 Alternatively, we can integrate out $V_\mu$, in which case we find the equations of motion

 where we have defined the field strength by

 We can then algebraically solve~(\ref{eq for V}) to find $V$ in terms of $F$.\footnote{In general the equation to be solved may be very complicated, but all we require is that a solution exist.} Plugging this result back into~(\ref{aux S superfluid}), we obtain a dual action that only depends on $Y=\sqrt{-F^\mu F_\mu}$.
 Explicitly, we have